 This is one of the most popular questions for a beginner in this hobby.
 We all want as many fish as we can put in our aquariums, but we know that if we have too many they will begin to die – So what’s the formula?

-A good Rule-Of-Thumb for beginners with new reef tanks are:
+A good Rule-Of-Thumb for a new, unmature reef tank is:

 |Aquarium Size||Total Inches of Fish|

 This total inches rule of thumb can be split across many fish or you could have just one fish, but you have to consider the environment the fish will live in rather than how many you can put in there.

 Would you be more comfortable being on a train when every person has a seat, the airconditioning is nice and it’s a pleasant ride home.

 Would you be more comfortable on the same train when its standing room only, the air conditioning has broken, its the end of the workday and its 100°F?

 There are many factors to consider about the habitat which will dictate your stocking level…

 Factors That Influence Fish Stocking In a Reef Tank

 The maturity of your aquarium is going to play a huge factor in how many fish it can support.
 When your aquarium is new there are a few things to be aware of:

 - It has not grown the Nitrifying Bacteria to enough numbers to process the waste